alchemical-lich/alchemical-lich.github.io/_pages/adventures.md

 This adventure is about the vile crimes of **Christman Grippertenius** and his associates **Peter Stumpp** and **Peter Niers**.
 May they rot in hell.

-This is a **Level 3-6** **DCC/OSR** adventure for an intrepid band of scoundrels.
+This is a **Level 3-6** **OSE** adventure for an intrepid band of scoundrels.
 The player characters will confront a group of murderers that has been terrorizing the region of Bergkessel.

 <img src="http://alchemical-lich.github.io/images/bergkessel_old.png"  width="65%" >